engelhard-lab/fair-tte-performance/README.md

 # fair-tte-performance
-This repository provides performance metrics for evaluating the fairness of time to event prediction models, including:
+This repository provides performance metrics for evaluating the fairness of time to event prediction models, as described in the paper _Exploring trade-offs in equitable stroke risk prediction with parity-constrained and race-free models_.
+The following metrics are included:
 - the group-conditional concordance index (xCI)
 - group-conditional, time-varying receiver operating characteristic (ROC) curves (xROCt)
 - group-conditional, time-varying precision-recall curves (xPRt)